 Understanding SOGIESC means understanding yourself and others

-Learning about SOGIESC allows people to understand the diversity and differences in the community and about themselves.
-With understanding, we will become more open-minded and be able to accept the way people are.
+Learning about SOGIESC helps people understand the diversity and differences within the community and within themselves.
+With understanding, we will become more open-minded and accept people for who they are.

 SOCIESC stands for sexual orientation, gender identity, gender expression, and sex characteristics.
 SOGIESC has also become an alternative term for LGBTQIA+ when talking about inclusion and equality.
 The term is inclusive and universal, often adopted in policy-making and by human rights advocates.

-Phyo Thit Luu, who has been actively involved in the LGBT rights movement since 2008, pointed out that it is essential to talk about SOCIESC in different contexts: family, school, work, and community.
+Phyo Thit Luu, who has been actively involved in the LGBT rights movement since 2008, noted that it is essential to discuss SOCIESC across different contexts: family, school, work, and community.
 This could help us reduce gender prejudice in our society and build a community that embraces diversity.
 "We cannot decide how people should live their lives and who they should fall in love with," he said.

 Phyo Thit Luu was invited to be a guest speaker for the 'Breaking boundaries through SOGIE' public talk organized by Parami University on August 26, 2024.
-His experience in human rights, gender equality, and inclusion awareness makes him a powerful voice for creating inclusive spaces where everyone is valued.
-The full talk, which discussed gender prejudice in Myanmar’s society and ways to raise awareness about diverse SOCIESC and inclusion, can be viewed on YouTube here.
+His experience in human rights, gender equality, and awareness of inclusion makes him a powerful voice for creating inclusive spaces where everyone is valued.
+The full talk, which discussed gender prejudice in Myanmar’s society and ways to raise awareness about diverse societies and inclusion, can be viewed on YouTube.

 Building an inclusive and respectful community

 "In our culture, when people see individuals with diverse SOGIESC, they consider the individuals as being unusual.
 It is just about diversity, nothing strange.
-LGBT are just human beings." noted Phyo Thit Luu.
+LGBT people are just human beings," noted Phyo Thit Luu.
 "We can choose our sexual orientation and gender identity.
 We all have the right to choose."

 Reducing gender prejudice and discrimination